PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 1.md

 ### 3. Writing style

 APA style provides foundations for effective writing because it helps writers present their thoughts and ideas in a clear, concise, and inclusive manner.
-It is also important to connect your ideas correctly and use approperiate gramma.
-Therefore, im this part of the idendepndent study day, we will focus on writing style anf grammar.
+It is also important to connect your ideas correctly and use appropriate grammar.
+Therefore, in this part of the independent study day, we will focus on writing style and grammar.

 __3a__ Download [the Student Paper Checklist](https://apastyle.apa.org/instructional-aids/publication-manual-formatting-checklist.pdf).
-From the checklist, read all the information (including information provided via hyperlinks) related to writing style and grammar (pages 2& 3).
+From the checklist, read all the information (including information provided via hyperlinks) related to writing style and grammar (pages 2 & 3).

 __3b__ Read  [the hand-out on Rules and Conventions of Academic Writing](https://drhazelhall.files.wordpress.com/2013/01/2013_hall_rules-conventions_ac_writing.pdf).

 __3c__ Read [the hand-out on Reducing Informality in Academic Writing](https://d101vc9winf8ln.cloudfront.net/documents/26773/original/Reducing_Informality_in_Academic_WritingATI.pdf?1565036151).

-__3e__ Download and read [the hand-out on linking words](https://www.smart-words.org/linking-words/linking-words.pdf).
+__3e__ Download and read [the hand-out on Linking Words](https://www.smart-words.org/linking-words/linking-words.pdf).
 The hand-out will help you with writing your final report.

 __3f__ Download and read [the hand-out on Abbreviations Guide](https://apastyle.apa.org/instructional-aids/abbreviations-guide.pdf)